netrias/assist/ade/doc/README.md

+Last Updated: 10/5/2021

 # ADE

-The Advanced Discovery Engine (ADE) is an in-house workflow engine that provides a unified execution environment for various projects at Netrias.
+The Active Discovery Engine (ADE) is an in-house workflow engine that provides a unified execution environment for various projects at Netrias.
 Projects are broken down into a set of components, where those components pass data to each other to form a workflow.
 Each component is isolated and configurable, meaning that re-use in future projects (or alternate versions of the same project) is straight-forward.

 Why use ADE over other workflow engines?
 ADE provides several distinct advantages: